 Fun Fact: Robin, in addition to offering project management on renovation sites, offers to take his clients to various antique and repurposed material warehouses depending on your needs.
-Find him on Facebook or Instagram.
+Find him on Facebook, Instagram, or renovationprovence.com.

 DIY Stores (equivalent of B&Q or Wickes (England) and Home Depot in North America)

 Electrical and plumbing supplies are more expensive in these stores.
 However, these are open for longer hours and the larger stores don’t close for lunch.
 Keep in mind that we’re still in France; they aren’t open on Sundays.

 These are the stores we’ve found near us in Provence:

 Clair Logis (interior decoration, great for paint + large wallpaper selection)

 General Builder’s Merchants in France